PeteJames21/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## 12-fizzbuzz.py
 Implement the fizzbuzz algorithm

+## 13-insert_number.c
+Write a function in C that inserts a number into a sorted singly linked list.
+Return: the address of the new node, or NULL if it failed.

 ## 100-print_tebahpla.py
 Prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase), not followed by a new line.